• Skip to primary navigation

 Bake the biscuits at 425º F for 15-18 minutes until biscuits are lightly browned on the top and bottom.

-Let them cool on the baking sheet for two minutes before removing and cooling completely on a wire rack.
+Let them cool on the baking sheet for two minutes before removing and cooling them completely on a wire rack.

 Make Whipped Cream Topping